sshyran/parsedown-party/README.md

 ### Does this plugin work with Gutenberg?

 Not yet.
 It works on posts using the [Classic Editor](https://github.com/WordPress/classic-editor).
-The block editor currently not supported.
+The block editor is currently not supported.

 ### I'm a software developer, how can I help?